-The Council welcomes feedback from all its Housing Assistance applicants (Disabled Facilities Grants and Discretionary Housing Assistance) in order to help it improve the service.
+The Council welcomes feedback from all its Disabled Facilities Grants in order to help it improve the service.

-All Housing Assistance applicants receive a Customer Satisfaction Survey and pre-paid envelope at the end of the process and are encouraged to complete and return the form.
+All applicants receive a Customer Satisfaction Survey at the end of the process and are encouraged to complete and return the form.
 The information is used to continually improve the service as far as legally possible.